Key insights

 CMS details various policies for new technology payments:

-- Assuming the public health emergency ends on May 11 as anticipated, discharges involving eligible products would continue to be eligible for the new COVID-19 technology add-on payments (NCTAP) through September 30, 2023.
-No NCTAP would be made beginning in FY 2024 for discharges on or after October 1, 2023.
+- Discharges involving eligible products would continue to be eligible for the new COVID-19 technology add-on payments (NCTAP) through September 30, 2023.
+No NCTAP will be made beginning in FY 2024 for discharges on or after October 1, 2023.

-- CMS received 19 applications for new technology add-on payments through the traditional pathway and 20 applications for add-on payments through the alternative pathway.
-Refer to the proposed rule for more detail on each of these applications.
+- CMS approved 10 applications for new technology add-on payments through the traditional pathway and 12 applications for add-on payments through the alternative pathway.

 Key policy changes